Day 1 (all times are in CDT)

 Speaker Daniel Katz, University of Kansas

-Joint reductions and mixed Buchsbaum-Rim polynomials of complete modules over a two-dimensional regular local ring.
+Title: Joint reductions and mixed Buchsbaum-Rim polynomials of complete modules over a two-dimensional regular local ring.

 Abstract:

-In this talk we present some recent work with V. Kodiyalam and J. Verma concerning complete modules in two dimensional regular local rings.
+In this talk we present some recent work with V. Kodiyalam and J. Verma concerning complete modules over two dimensional regular local rings.
 We give a joint reduction number zero result and describe the multivariable Buchsbaum-Rim polynomial for a collection of complete modules.
 To establish our results, we introduce a new type of joint reduction and focus on a particular mixed Buchsbaum-Rim multiplicity.
 Most of the talk will recount the many antecedents for the topics addressed in this work.

 3-4 pm